Collaboration & Funding Opportunities

 • University overhead is an ineligible expense for PICS funds.

-Research proposals must focus on one of three thematic areas outlined below:
+Research proposals must focus on one of six thematic areas outlined below:

-PICS is aiming to fund two projects per issue area.
-We will also aim for a balance across the PICS university network (UNBC, SFU, UBC, and UVic).
+PICS will aim for a balance across the PICS university network (UNBC, SFU, UBC, UBC-O, and UVic).

-Deliverable 2: A concise research report (approx. 20 pages) written for a decision maker audience should be submitted by September 1, 2026
+Deliverable 2: A concise research report (approx. 20 pages) written for a decision maker audience should be submitted by September 31, 2026 for topic 2, and January 31, 2027 for all other topics.

-• To support policy-relevant research outcomes, all applicants will be asked to participate in a half-day virtual workshop focused on writing for decision makers in May or June 2026.
+• To support policy-relevant research outcomes, all applicants will be asked to participate in a half-day virtual workshop focused on writing for decision makers in August 2026.
 PICS will organize the workshop.

 • PICS retains first right to publish the research report developed through this work.
 The research team retains the rights to publish, re-purpose, and further develop the framework and or analysis afterwards.